jbraeuer/nexus-oss-rpms/NEXUS2.md

 - tar
 - gz

-To run Nexus:
+To run Sonatype Nexus Repository:
-- OpenJDK JRE 1.8 installed (no other Java versions are supported by Nexus 3 right now)
+- [OpenJDK JRE 1.8 installed](https://help.sonatype.com/repomanager2/system-requirements) (no other Java versions are supported by Sonatype Nexus Repository right now)

 # How to build